 # Duties will include tutoring, marking, feedback and assessment writing.

 ^ Attendance at a training session will be required before examining or interviewing can take place.
 Training sessions are held in the weeks preceding OSCEs and MMIs taking place.

-Please indicate your availability for 2019 teaching sessions:
+Please indicate your availability for the following teaching sessions:

 Yr 1 Problem-based learning tutorials (Monday mornings)Yr 2 Problem-based learning tutorials (Tuesdays)Yr 1 Clinical skills tutorials (Wednesday mornings)Yr 2 Clinical skills tutorials (Monday afternoons)Yr 3 Clinical skills tutorials (Monday mornings)

 Year 1 is comprised of two 12-week semesters.

 Year 2 is comprised of one 37-week study period.

 Year 3 is comprised of one 37-week study period.